Guidelines and Objectives for the Writing Assignments

 The city where the work was published (followed by a colon), the publisher (followed by a comma), and the year of publication

 Below are examples of parenthetical documentation, the type of citation we will use in the writing assignments for this course.
 Each example employs a different manner of referring to a text (short quotation, offset quotations, paraphrase) and the proper way to format and punctuate each.
 Following each parenthetical citation is the form of the bibliographical citation as it appears in the bibliography.
 All of the citations will also take the form of a link to the bibliography on the website.
-The URL you will use follows each example.

 Example of citing the Epic of Gilgamesh: